 Customs Destroys 58 Containers Of Tramadol And Other Drugs Worth N14.7Billion

-The Nigeria CUSTOMS Service has destroyed 58 containers of Tramadol and other prohibited drugs worth N14.7bn.
+The Nigeria Customs Service has destroyed 58 containers of tramadol and other prohibited drugs worth N14.7bn.

 The officials of the National Agency for Food and Drug Administration and Control (NAFDAC), the National Drug Law Enforcement Agency (NDLEA), the National Environmental Standards and Regulations Enforcement Agency (NESRA) carried out the exercise on Wednesday in Ogun State, according to Punch newspaper.